Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 Typically, water-solvent paint freezes at 0oC (or 32oF), the same as water’s freezing point.
 However, oil-solvent paint freezes at a colder temperature of -21oC or 4oF.
 In addition, find out the freezing temperature of your paint at the base or body of the can.

-As we all attest, this was because compound oil always freezes much faster than water does at the same temperature.
+We know this was because compound oil always freezes much faster than water does at the same temperature.

 Although, the freezing point of any paint fundamentally depends on the paint’s consistency.